 To our success, we are in this together!
-(I have been closing my messages like this for a few years now, and it seems even more significant in our “collective isolation”)
+(I have been closing my messages like this for a few years now, and it seems even more significant now)

 *I was quoted in a magazine on this topic.
-Now that I’m home and clearing out my office, maybe I’ll find it!
+Now that I’m clearing out my office, I found it!

 Update of blog originally published August 11, 2014 on my three month “untethering” journey in Asia Pacific